 5. Use yarn and mini cups to bring Valentine Love Monsters to life.

 To create the main hair poof for your monster, cut a piece of cardboard 3 x 1 3/4 inches.
-Begin by wrapping yarn, long ways around the cardboard approximately 200 times.
+Begin by wrapping yarn long ways around the cardboard approximately 200 times.
 Tie the yarn in the center on one side of the cardboard.
 Flip the cardboard over and cut through the middle of the yarn.

 Repeat this process for the top hair poof by wrapping the yarn — short ways — around the cardboard approximately 30 times.
-Tie, and cut through the center on the opposite side.
+Tie and cut through the center on the opposite side.

-Turn a mini red cup (found at Dollar Tree) upside down, and use hot glue to attach the large poof, followed by the smaller, to the cup.
+Turn a mini red cup (found at Dollar Tree) upside down, and use hot glue to attach the large poof followed by the smaller to the cup.

-Now the fun begins!
+Now the fun begins.
 Give your monster personality by decorating it with googly eyes, pipe cleaners, and foam hearts.

 7. Count down to Valentine’s Day with Hershey’s Kisses.

+Gently puncture the center of each doily by pushing the light through.
+If you need some help getting the hole started, use a wooden skewer or a pair of sharp scissors.
 Fill the string of lights as much or as little as you like.
-Then, hang them vertically on your wall with tape or Command hooks.
+Then hang them vertically on your wall with tape or Command hooks.

 9. Tell your friends they’re “o-fish-ally the best” with a Goldfish cracker valentine.

 Put this valentine together for your child’s classmates by picking up boxes of Goldfish crackers from Dollar Tree.
 Use double-sided tape to adhere the printed valentine to the front of each box.
 Download the free O-fish-ally the Best valentine printable.